russellballestrini/russell.ballestrini.net/content/2014-01-25-how-to-reset-hp-ilo-lights-out-user-and-password-settings-with-ipmitools.rst

   sudo ipmitool -I lan -H guy-ilo.foxhop.net -U admin chassis power cycle

+**Update:**

-**Update:** apparently after you know the ILO username and password you may also use SSH to connect and manage the server:
+Apparently after you know the ILO username and password you may also use SSH to connect and manage the server:

 ::